You can now submit an online application to the Northern Health Travel Grant program.

 Eligibility

-Below are the following eligibility conditions for the Northern Health Travel Grant (NHTG) program:
+To be eligible for the Northern Health Travel Grant (NHTG) program, you must:

-• You are an OHIP-insured Ontario resident on the date of treatment.
+• be an OHIP-insured Ontario resident on the date of treatment

-• Your primary place of residence is in the districts of Algoma, Cochrane, Kenora, Manitoulin, Nipissing, Parry Sound, Rainy River, Sudbury, Thunder Bay, or Timiskaming.
+• have your primary place of residence in the districts of Algoma, Cochrane, Kenora, Manitoulin, Nipissing, Parry Sound, Rainy River, Sudbury, Thunder Bay or Timiskaming

-• You have been referred to a medical specialist who is certified by The Royal College of Physicians and Surgeons of Canada (RCPSC), or recognized by one of the Physician Governing bodies below:
+• a medical specialist who is certified by The Royal College of Physicians and Surgeons of Canada (RCPSC)

-• A Winnipeg (Manitoba) physician enrolled on the Manitoba Health Specialist Register and permitted to bill as a specialist.
+• a Manitoba physician enrolled on the Manitoba Health Specialist Register and permitted to bill as a specialist

-• You have received a referral for a ministry-funded health care facility-based procedure under the Health Insurance Act, to be performed by a provider within the facility (such as, a midwife for hospital childbirth or a technician for a PET scan).
-Some examples of ministry-funded health care facilities and qualifying procedures are:
+• be referred for a ministry-funded health-care facility-based procedure under the Health Insurance Act, to be performed by a provider within the facility (such as, a midwife for hospital childbirth or a technician for a PET scan).
+Some examples of ministry-funded health–care facilities and qualifying procedures are:

 • a cleft lip and palate clinic